Manthannium/Theory-of-Operating-System/README.md

-# OS_Theory
+# Theory of Operating System
-Theory of Operating System
+iz it correct ? yes!